VGPATEL256/RPharma2020/Exercises/01_ann_prototype.md

 Exercise - Prototyping an Artificial Neural Network in R
 ================

-’‘’Learning Objective:’’’
+*Learning Objective: Get an initial intuition for how hyperparameters affect an ANN model*

 You will find a simple Artifical Neural Network implemented in base R (i.e. no libraries) here:
-[R/01\_ann\_prototype.R](../R/01_ann_prototype.R) (This script is also in the directory `/R` of your RStudio session)
+[R/01\_ann\_prototype.R](../R/01_ann_prototype.R) (This script is also in the directory `/R` of your RStudio session).
+You are NOT expected to follow all the details of the code, but rather an get an impression of an ANN prototype.

 *Your task is to, make the script run and find and tune the hyperparameters `n_hidden`, `epochs` and `epsilon` to get a working